cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 make it easier to access our workers.
 Use the following command to set this up:

+NOT TESTED FROM HERE ON.
+IMPROVEMENTS WILL BE LIKELY

 ```
 (ENV3) you@yourlaptop $ cms host config proxy pi@red.local "red0[1-4]"
 ```

 TO: Gregor believes the previous line is a documentation error and the following line may work:

 ```
 (ENV3) you@yourlaptop $ cms host config pi@red.local "red0[1-4]"